 There are a total of 42 Lower Duwamish Waterway (LDW) contaminants of concern (COCs): 4 COCs based on risk to human health, 40 COCs based on risk to benthic invertebrates, and 1 COC for wildlife (i.e., river otters).
-In RAA 14/15/16 (SMA 12B), PCBs are the only COC to exceed the RAL.
-In RAA 27 (SMA 5), PCBs, dioxins/furans, mercury, and phenol had one or more exceedances of the RAL.
+In RAA 14/15/16 (SMA 12B) and RAA 27 (SMA 5), PCBs are the only COC to exceed the RAL.
+In RAA 27 (SMA 6), which is adjacent to RAA 27 (SMA 5), dioxins/furans, mercury, and phenol had one or more exceedances of the RAL.
+Due to lack of data within RAA 27 (SMA 5) and proximity of these sample locations to RAA 27 (SMA 5), these samples were also considered in the cap design evaluations for the cap in RAA 27 (SMA 5).

 In the design of a cap, the chemicals that drive the design are those that have the highest concentrations relative to the design criteria (in this case, the RAL), requiring the greatest reduction in concentration to meet the RAL, and the chemicals that are the most mobile.
 These two considerations (required percent reductions and mobility) are considered together when selecting the COCs to evaluate at a site.
-Of the organic compounds, PCBs require the greatest reduction in concentrations within RAA 14/15/16 (SMA 12B) and RAA 27 (SMA 5).
+PCBs require the greatest reduction in concentrations within RAA 14/15/16 (SMA 12B) and RAA 27 (SMA 5).
 Total PCB was evaluated as the driver COC based on observed exceedances of RALs in these areas.
-In RAA 27, RAL exceedances were also observed for dioxins/furans, mercury, and phenol.
-Mercury and phenol exceeded the RAL only slightly (exceedance factors of 1.2 and 1.1, respectively).
+In RAA 27 (SMA 6), mercury and phenol exceeded the RAL only slightly (exceedance factors of 1.2 and 1.1, respectively).
 The maximum exceedance factor for PCBs of 17 was greater than the exceedance factor of dioxins/furans, which have a maximum exceedance factor of 13.
 In addition, PCBs are more mobile than dioxins/furans, indicating PCBs are the driving COC.
-Therefore, a remedy that addresses PCBs will also address reductions for other chemicals.
+Therefore, a remedy that addresses PCBs will also address reductions for dioxins/furans, mercury, and phenol.
+Thus, PCBs were evaluated in the modeling performed for RAA 14/15/16 (SMA 12B) and RAA 27 (SMA 5).
 PCBs were simulated as individual PCB homologs in the model to account for the differences in homolog mobility.2